Binary Modification: Part 2

 As we talked about earlier, we find our _start label at address 0x1014e which aligns with the listed entry point in the ELF header!
 Although I omitted much of _start for brevity, we can generally see that _start_ sets up the environment and eventually calls main before jumping to the exit label.

-If we scroll futher, we find our main function!
+If we scroll further, we find our main function!
 Here is the entire version (annotated for those who are rusty in assembly):

 00000000000101d8 <main>: